 Energy & Climate

-Energy is essential to economic development.
+Sustainable energy is essential to sustainable development.
 Energy provides mobility, heat, and light; it is the fuel that drives the global economy.
-But the production and use of coal, oil, and gas cause air pollution and climate change, harming public health and the environment.
+But the use of coal, oil, and gas causes air pollution and climate change, harming public health and the environment.
 Roughly two thirds of the world’s greenhouse gas emissions (which trap heat in the atmosphere) are related to these fossil fuels.
 The impacts of climate change threaten to undo decades of progress on economic development globally.

-Our Energy & Climate team works with the UN and other partners to help move the world toward a safer, cleaner, more equitable and climate-friendly energy future – by implementing the Sustainable Development Goals and the Paris Agreement on climate change, and by supporting Sustainable Energy for All, an initiative launched by UN Secretary-General Ban Ki-moon and co-led by World Bank President Jim Kim, balances three global objectives for 2030:
+Our Energy & Climate team works with the UN and other partners to help move the world toward a safer, cleaner, more equitable and climate-friendly energy future – by implementing the Sustainable Development Goals and the Paris Agreement on climate change, and by supporting Sustainable Energy for All, an initiative launched in 2011 by UN Secretary-General Ban Ki-moon and co-led by World Bank President Jim Kim, that balances three global objectives for 2030:

 - Ensuring universal access to modern energy services.

-• Doubling the rate of improvement in energy efficiency.
+- Doubling the rate of improvement in energy efficiency.

-• Doubling the share of renewable energy in the global energy mix.
+- Doubling the share of renewable energy in the global energy mix.

 Sustainable Energy for All provides a framework for addressing climate change through increased use of renewable energy and energy efficiency within a framework of sustainable development.
 It is exactly the right approach for the 21st century – enabling economic prosperity for all without wrecking the environment on which we all depend.